Choose the perfect holiday letting

 Whitby is one of Yorkshire’s gems.
 Nestled in the North Sea coastline, this lively and vibrant town is the perfect weekend getaway.
 Whitby holiday lettings make the ideal base for exploring the ruins of the ancient abbey, which inspired the Dracula stories, for taking donkey rides on the beach and indulging in some of Whitby’s finest kippers.

-How to get to Whitby: car, train and bus
+How to get to your Whitby holiday accommodation: car, train and bus

 It's most probable that you’ll arrive at your Whitby holiday letting by car, and all routes into the charming seaside town boast wonderful scenery as they meander across the moors.
 The A171, the A174 and the A169 all serve the town.
 Be aware that in bad weather driving conditions can be difficult due to the nature of the roads, so plan ahead and leave plenty of time for your journey.

 It is possible to reach Whitby by train from Middlesbrough.
 However, due to the frequent stops, it may well be quicker to take the bus if you’re travelling from further afield.
 Whitby is served by regular luxury coaches from Leeds and York.

 If arriving by air the closest airports to Whitby are Leeds Bradford and Newcastle.
 Manchester is also under two hours from Whitby.

 Whitby's seafood is famous and the kippers (regional cured fish) are no exception.
 Fortune’s is the most famous smoking establishment, but you can pick up kippers at many cafes and stalls near to your holiday letting.
 Fish and chips, the classic seaside staple, are also popular.
 Check out The Pier Inn for great grub and seafront views.

 The Humble Pie and Mash Shop is a cosy, family-run café that serves up, you guessed it, delicious pies.
 This classic northern comfort food is a cheap treat for anybody staying in a Whitby holiday cottage.
 Other notable restaurants and eateries in the area are the Bridge Bar and Brassiere, Magpie Café and Arnie’s.

 What to see in Whitby